lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ## Hard Reset

+The hard reset process consists in:

-To hard reset the touch screen calibration and restore the TFT's default hard coded settings:
+1. resetting the TFT's configuration to the TFT's default hard coded settings
+2. starting the touch screen calibration process at startup before moving to **Main** menu

+**Note:** The hard reset process is typically used as the last chance when the firmware is not properly working (e.g. in case of freezes, errors on screen etc.).

+In order to hard reset the firmware:

 1. Create a blank file named `reset.txt`
 2. Copy the `reset.txt` file to the root of the SD card.
 The SD card capacity should be less than or equal to 8GB and formatted as FAT32